FelixLutze/Matching-Game/README.md

 # Matching-Game

-Play the Matching Game against yourself.
-Written in HTML, CSS and JavaScript.
+Play the Matching Game against the time.

 ## Getting Started